N-Methylphenethylamine

 N-Methylphenethylamine (NMPEA) is a naturally occurring trace amine neuromodulator in humans that is derived from the trace amine, phenethylamine (PEA).
 It has been detected in human urine (<1 μg over 24 hours) and is produced by phenylethanolamine N-methyltransferase with phenethylamine as a substrate, which significantly increases PEA's effects.
-PEA breaks down into Phenylacetaldehyde which is further broken down into Phenylacetic acid by Monoamine oxidase.
-When this is inhibited by Monoamine oxidase inhibitors, it allows more of the PEA to be metabolized into nymphetamine (NMPEA) and not wasted on the weaker inactive metabolites.
+PEA breaks down into phenylacetaldehyde which is further broken down into phenylacetic acid by monoamine oxidase.
+When this is inhibited by monoamine oxidase inhibitors, it allows more of the PEA to remain present and produce psychoactive effects.

 PEA and NMPEA are both alkaloids that are found in a number of different plant species as well.
 Some Acacia species, such as A. rigidula, contain remarkably high levels of NMPEA (~2300–5300 ppm).
 NMPEA is also present at low concentrations (< 10 ppm) in a wide range of foodstuffs.

 NMPEA is a positional isomer of amphetamine.

 Biosynthesis

 Chemistry

 In appearance, NMPEA is a colorless liquid.
 NMPEA is a weak base, with pKa = 10.14; pKb = 3.86 (calculated from data given as Kb).
 It forms a hydrochloride salt, m.p.
-162–164°C.
+162–164 °C.

 Although NMPEA is available commercially, it may be synthesized by various methods.
 An early synthesis reported by Carothers and co-workers involved conversion of phenethylamine to its p-toluenesulfonamide, followed by N-methylation using methyl iodide, then hydrolysis of the sulfonamide.
 A more recent method, similar in principle, and used for making NMPEA radio-labeled with 14C in the N-methyl group, started with the conversion of phenethylamine to its trifluoroacetamide.
 This was N-methylated (in this particular case using 14C – labeled methyl iodide), and then the amide hydrolyzed.

 NMPEA is a substrate for both MAO-A (KM = 58.8 μM) and MAO-B (KM = 4.13 μM) from rat brain mitochondria.